We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 2. Compare loan terms and repayment options

-Regardless of which option you choose, make sure you understand all the costs associated with the loan or line of credit.
-If it’s a variable or adjustable-rate loan, know that your monthly payments will fluctuate with interest rates.
+Regardless of which option you choose, ensure you understand all the costs associated with the loan or line of credit.
+A fixed-rate loan means your rate and loan payments won’t change for the life of the loan.

 3. Calculate how much you can borrow with a home equity loan

-Another (simpler) way to calculate how much you can borrow is to multiply your home’s current value by 80% and subtract what you still owe from the total.
+An easier way to calculate how much you can borrow is to multiply your home’s current value by 80% and subtract what you still owe from the total.

 4. Check closing costs for home equity loans

-However, many lenders don’t charge some of these fees and may even be willing to waive closing costs altogether, on the condition that you won’t pay off the loan before a certain period of time (typically three years).
-If you close the loan before then, you must then pay back all the costs the lender covered.
+However, many lenders don’t charge some of these fees and may even be willing to waive closing costs altogether on the condition that you won’t pay off the loan before a certain period of time (typically three years).
+If you close the loan before then, you must pay back all the costs the lender covered.

 How to get a home equity loan